Recent statements in this category are shown below:

 -

-Summary: We will not investigate Mrs B’s complaint that Council-owned trees are damaging her property.
-This is because it is reasonable for Mrs B to take the Council to court.
+Summary: We will not investigate Mrs B’s complaint that she suffered an injury due to the Council’s failure to remove a dangerous tree.
+This is because it is reasonable for Mrs B to pursue her compensation claim by taking the Council to court.

 -